citrix/citrix-mcs-sdk-samples/VMware/Hosting Unit/Add Hosting Unit/README.md

 ## 3. Detail of the Base Script

-In this section, we dive into the specifics of each step in the base script for creating a Hosting Connection to XenServer.
+In this section, we dive into the specifics of each step in the base script for creating a Hosting Connection to VMware.
 For each step, key parameters and their roles are outlined to give you a comprehensive understanding of the process.

 **Step 1: Create a Storage Resource.**